Tempers Flare As Mercer County Parents, Teachers & Administrators Clash During Meeting On Reopening Of Schools

 “I’m not done,” the parent replied.

-Tuesday, the school board held a virtual meeting where they heard from concerned parents and emotions ran high.READ MORE: 4 Coast Guard Cadets Injured In Bus Crash On Atlantic City Expressway, Police Say
+Tuesday, the school board held a virtual meeting where they heard from concerned parents and emotions ran high.READ MORE: COVID In New Jersey: Indoor Dining Capacity Will Soon Be Eased To 50%

 “I can’t believe there’s a harder decision in the world to make than to open the (expletive) school.
 What are you waiting for?
 I mean this is the easiest decision of your life,” one parent said.